 Especially after getting your first tattoo, you'll want to make sure that the healing process is going well.
 Learn to identify signs of developing scars and how to treat and prevent them.

 Are you just dying to scratch your new, itchy tattoo?
 Don't do it!
 Hold out a bit longer and make an informed scratch.

-Most tattoos will become infected after you leave the tattoo studio.
-It is very rarely the artists fault.
+If a tattoo becomes infected, it will typically happen after you leave the tattoo studio.
+It is very rarely the artist's fault.
 Infections can be viral or bacterial, but most tend to be bacterial and are easily prevented.
-Some viral infections you can get from the...